flaviomeira/py_s3_deploy/README.md

 ### Why to unit test:

 The unit tests validate the interface's functionalities and help us with maintenance of the system, it's important to write tests for EVERYTHING.
-## Built With

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning